-- Single oral dose of compound formulated in pharmaceutically acceptable vehicles.
-Helps eliminate NCE’s that may be difficult to formulate for oral dosage form.
+- A single oral dose of compound formulated in pharmaceutically acceptable vehicles helps eliminate NCEs that may be difficult to formulate for oral dosage form.

 Biotransformation Studies are increasingly important

 QPS provides biotransformation studies to determine how a molecule may be altered by the action of enzymes.
-Among QPS studies to support discovery and development of new drug candidates are these:
+Among QPS studies to support discovery and development of new drug candidates are the following:

 Metabolites In Safety Testing (MIST) requirement

 - in vitro protein covalent binding assessment using animal and/or human liver microsomes or hepatocytes and in vivo assessment using plasma and liver collected from animals treated with radiolabeled test articles